vmware-tanzu/sonobuoy/site/_posts/2020-12-11-decoupling-sonobuoy-and-kubernetes.md

 ## Future of Sonobuoy

 We have future plans for Sonobuoy beyond conformance testing which we're excited to announce.
-Stay tuned!
+[Find out about our roadmap here](/the-road-to-v1).